Simple Secrets for Sustainable Living

 Recycle, Upcycle, and Prevent Waste

 Perhaps one of the easiest and most important things you can do is say goodbye to plastic single-use items.
 If you don’t already have one, invest in a reusable beverage container and reusable utensil that you can carry around with you.
-Ever since I started carrying my spork in my bag I have been able to use that instead of reaching for a plastic utensil that would inevitably be thrown away.
-I cannot express enough how easy this is to do and how much it has helped me to reduce waste.
+Ever since I started carrying my spork in my bag, I haven’t had to use any plastic utensils.

-Did you know that 40 percent of our food is wasted?
+Speaking of waste, did you know that 40 percent of our food is wasted?
 That’s 20 pounds of food per person per month (NRDC)!
-We can drastically reduce this number by only buying what we know we will eat, saving our leftovers for later and composting what we won’t eat.
+We can drastically reduce this number by only purchasing what we feel confident we will actually eat, saving leftovers for later, and composting anything we won’t eat.
 Compost is great for your garden, or if you don’t grow your own food you can give it to a friend or neighbor that does.

 Eat Consciously

-Speaking of food, there are substantial food-related choices you can make to reduce your impact beyond eliminating food waste.
+Beyond eliminating food waste, there are other food choices you can make to reduce your impact.
 The Environmental Working Group completed life cycle assessments for different types of meats and other foods.
 They found that meat and dairy production have a greater environmental footprint than production of plant-based foods, with lamb and beef having the highest carbon dioxide emissions by far (Read more about their study here).

 Kilograms of carbon dioxide released into the atmosphere per kilogram of food.
 From EWG.org

-Try having one meat-free day and, if it resonates with you, you might think about shifting it to a weekly ordeal (Meatless Mondays, anyone?).
-If you don’t want to give up all meat, consider cutting out just red meat.
-Minimizing meat intake is a tangible and quantifiable thing you can do to reduce your environmental impact, plus it comes with a wide array of health benefits when done properly.
+Try having one meat-free day and, if it resonates with you, you might think about avoiding meat once per week (Meatless Mondays, anyone?).
+If you don’t want to give up all meat, consider cutting out just red meat, which is associated with a larger carbon footprint than other meats.
+Minimizing meat intake is a tangible and quantifiable thing you can do to reduce your environmental impact, plus may come with health benefits when done intentionally.
 Consider it a win-win for your body and the environment!

 What about food sourcing?
 Pesticides from conventionally-grown food contribute to negative environmental impacts since they can run into streams and bodies of water.
 Buying organic food or growing your own food without the use of pesticides is another way that you can support practices that are beneficial to the environment rather than detrimental.
 Additionally, eating locally can reduce emissions related to food miles (the number of miles food travels to reach your plate).